 This type defines an individual object and is used for commands that need to be processed or executed by an individual.
 This object inherits the common agent properties.
-In addition to the inherited properties, this section defines the following additional property that is valid for this type.
+In addition to the inherited properties, this section defines onethe following additional specific property that is valid for this type.

-Property Name Data Type Details type (required) string The value of this property MUST be individual.
+Property Name Data Type Details type (required) string The value of this property MUST be individual. contact (optional) contact Contact information for this agent.